michaeltarleton/Contacts/README.md

 1. Install Docker Compose
 2. Run: `docker-compose up --build`

+This will kick off three builds: ui, server, final image.

+At the end of the build you will have a running instance of an Angular 6+ UI that connects to a .NET Core WebApi 2.1 service.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.